 Calcium is a necessary mineral for life.
 It helps build healthy bones & teeth, aids in exocytosis for muscle contraction and neurotransmitter release, and in the electrical conduction system of the heart.
 Calcium deficiency can cause an array of serious health problems.
 The main source of calcium in a raw diet is raw bones.
 Puppies and kittens will need bones every day to ensure they receive enough calcium during the crucial growing stages.
 Pregnant and lactating mothers will also need lots of calcium to carry their young to term and produce adequate amounts of milk for their young.

 Sources: Bones, muscle meat, bok choi, mustard greens, kale, broccoli.

-Choline is an essential, water soluble nutrient.
-It is usually grouped with the B vitamins and has been recognised as an important nutrient for insulin function, proper liver & muscle function and in the structure of the cell membrane.
-It is also needed by pregnant animals for healthy development of the nervous system of the fetus.
+Choline is an essential, water-soluble nutrient.
+It is usually grouped with the B vitamins and has been recognized as an important nutrient for insulin function, proper liver & muscle function, and the structure of the cell membrane.
+It is also needed by pregnant animals for the healthy development of the nervous system of the fetus.